 Complex wounds often exist concurrently with other conditions including cardiac, pulmonary, neuromuscular and renal diseases.
-The The Specialty Hospital at Rittenhouse has a wound care program that features comprehensive medical and nursing services to care for patients with infections requiring IV antibiotics.
+The Specialty Hospital at Rittenhouse has a wound care program that features comprehensive medical and nursing services to care for patients with infections requiring IV antibiotics.
 Our services provide the highest quality care, led by specialized medical staff and specially trained wound care professionals.

 “I REALLY DON’T KNOW WHERE I’D BE WITHOUT MY THERAPISTS in my corner.
 They really helped me get back to normal again.”